chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 * Products

 But, since this is a multilingual website, we gon to need other tables to store localized fields.
 For that I plan to use [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization) package.
-This package, as the you can read on the ReadMe, offers the following:
+This package offers the following:

 * Detect language from browser
 * Smart redirects (Save locale in session/cookie)